Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_08_SecGroup.md

 Security Groups only have allow rules.
 Everything not explicitly allowed is automatically implicitly denied.
 Rules include IP addresses and other security groups.
+They regulate acces to ports, authorized IP ranges, control inbound (from other to the instance) and outbound network (from the instance to other)
+it contains the type (http, ssh), protocol (tcp), port range (80), source and description.

 NACL.
 A firewall that controls traffic to and from subnets.
 A Network Access Control List (NACL) is a stateless firewall that runs on the subnet level in a VPC.